St. Junípero Serra’s California Dream

 Anna Abbott is a graduate of St. John’s College in Santa Fe, New Mexico.
-She has written for Catholic World Report, Canticle and the American Life League’s Celebrate Life.
-She had a weekly column on religion for four years at the Napa Valley Register, and has also written for the Weekly Calistogan, the St. Helena Star and the American Canyon Eagle.
-She is aunt and godmother to two boys and currently resides in the Napa Valley.
+She has written for Catholic World Report and Canticle.
+She had a weekly column on religion for four years at the Napa Valley Register, the Weekly Calistogan, the St. Helena Star and the American Canyon Eagle.
+She is aunt and godmother to two boys, as well as a newborn girl.
+She currently resides in Woods Hole, Massachusetts.

 When St. Junípero Serra set foot in Alta California in 1769, he was a seasoned missionary—the founder of five missions in Mexico—in an unknown land.